Un rÊve elfique

 lived in countryside, between Armor and Argoat, and even her father

-had a boat, a small seven metres long wooden ship anchored at Perros
+had a boat, a small seven metres wooden ship anchored at Perros

 Guirrec, that Tuima had naturally nicknamed the Vingilot.